PRX/Infrastructure/README.md

 - Delete CD pipeline artifacts store bucket (`cd-artifactstore-...`)
 - Delete CI CodeBuild source bucket (`ci-cicodebuildsourcearchivebucket-...`)
 - Delete the five buckets created by the Storage stack

-### S3 Buckets

-There are many S3 buckets used as part of the CI/CD that are defined within CloudFormation templates, and don't need to be managed separately.
-A few buckets, though, must exist prior to launching any parts of this system, and must be configured correctly.
-The following describe each of those buckets:

-#### Support

-Holds miscellaneous resources that are needed at various points of the setup and deployment process, such as zip files for Lambda function code used by the Notifications, CI, and CD stacks themselves.

-- Exported as: `${AWS::StackName}-InfrastructureSupportBucket`
-- Named: `${BucketNamePrefix}-${AWS::Region}-support`, eg `prx-infrastructure-us-east-1-support`

-#### Source

-Holds copies of the Infrastructure repository, prefixed with the Git commit hash from when the copy was made.
-The root stack template points to files in this bucket for nested templates.
-It does not need S3 versioning.

-- Exported as: `${AWS::StackName}-InfrastructureSourceBucket`
-- Named: `${BucketNamePrefix}-${AWS::Region}-source`, eg `prx-infrastructure-us-east-1-source`

-#### Config

-Holds one zip file per environment, each which holds a single JSON file.
-Eg. `template-config-production.zip` and `template-config-staging.zip`.
-Versioning is required; these files are updated in place whenever the configuration changes.
-Versioning is used to rollback to good states.

-- Exported as: `${AWS::StackName}-InfrastructureConfigBucket`
-- Named: `${BucketNamePrefix}-${AWS::Region}-config`, eg `prx-infrastructure-us-east-1-config`

-#### Snapshots

-Holds JSON files used to capture code and configuration states when deploys occur.
-Eg. `staging/1389173987.json`, `production/1276476413.json`.
-Versioning is not required.

-- Exported as: `${AWS::StackName}-InfrastructureSnapshotsBucket`
-- Named: `${BucketNamePrefix}-${AWS::Region}-snapshots`, eg `prx-infrastructure-us-east-1-snapshots`

-#### Application Code

-Stores application code that will be deployed from an application stack.
-This is primarily used for AWS Lambda functions.
-Each application is given a single key, and S3 versions are used to deploy specific versions of the code by the CloudFormation application stacks.
-Versioning is required.

-- Exported as: `${AWS::StackName}-InfrastructureApplicationCodeBucket`
-- Named: `${BucketNamePrefix}-${AWS::Region}-application-code`, eg `prx-infrastructure-us-east-1-application-code`

-## Miscellaneous

-### Load Balancers

-Resources associated with load balancers (eg, target groups, listeners) can have a hard time being reallocated on the fly.
-If you need to move a target group to a different ALB or similar, you should create a new resource.
-This could be done simply by giving an existing resource a new logical ID (CloudFormation will treat that as a new resource – tear down the old resource, and create a new one), or adding a new resource in one deploy and removing the old unused resource in a later deploy.